jtcarden0001/personacmms/restapi/docs/design.md

     - Not a common operation, but in case of accident, I should be able to disassociate a work-order from a task
     - I can create an ad-hoc work order for an asset not based on a task
     - I can enumerate the work order history for an asset including complete, open, and cancelled work orders
+- I can use triggers to create work orders based off a task at specified intervals
+    - I can list all the triggers for a task
+    - I can CRUD triggers based on a calendar date
+    - I can CRUD triggers based on time elapsed
+        - I can chain time elapsed based triggers (ex. task A,B,C. loop through tasks with 7 day interval) (future feature)
+    - I can CRUD triggers based on reported resource usage
 - I can use tools as requirements to complete a work order or task
     - I can CRUD tools
     - I can associate and disassociate tools to a task that are required for that tasks completion